aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/2-create-dashboard/README.md

 ### Prerequisites

 * An AWS account with administrative level access
-* An Amazon EC2 key pair
 * An Amazon FSx for Lustre file system

-If a key pair has not been previously created in your account, please refer to [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) from the AWS EC2 User's Guide.

-Verify that the key pair is created in the same AWS region you will use for the tutorial.

 WARNING!!
 This tutorial environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and executing the scripts included in this tutorial.
-Delete all files on the EFS file system that were created during this tutorial and delete the  stack so you don’t continue to incur additional compute and storage charges.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

 ---
-### 2.1 Create Amazon CloudWatch dashboard for your FSx for Lustre file system
+### 2.1 Create an Amazon CloudWatch dashboard for your FSx for Lustre file system

-The link below will help launch a CloudFormation stack that will crate a CloudWatch dashboard for your FSx for Luster file system.
+The link below will help launch a CloudFormation stack that will create a CloudWatch dashboard for your FSx for Luster file system.

 #### Parameters